How Much Information is Too Much? Explore the Role of Contextual Bias in Forensic Science

 Is it possible for a forensic examiner to receive too many details about a piece of evidence?
 Contextual information such as where the evidence was collected and the environment at the scene may be helpful, or it could create unintentional bias.

-Dr. William Thompson of University of California, Irvine collaborated with the National Institute of Justice to examine contextual bias.
+Dr. William Thompson of the University of California, Irvine collaborated with the National Institute of Justice to examine contextual bias.
 In a report published in April 2019, Thompson explores strategies for ensuring forensic examiners have enough detail to perform a rigorous scientific examination while also shielding them from potentially biasing contextual information.

 Thompson Explored Three Potential Solutions: